tonyly/the_refactory/README.md

 todo

 8/1-8/4

-for the user
-  heroku db issue?
-  dropdown for select project in NEW/Client variables on single (clients) delete projects button on single project page (are you sure?)

-for the admin
+for the admins - can CRUD users, projects, & clients
-  home (users tab & Edit users sub dropdown) new/edit/delete users (template)
+  - home (users tab & Edit users sub dropdown)
+  - new/edit/delete users (template)

+for the users - can CRUD projects & clients
+  -

+for the clients - can view project edit themselves
+  -

 ????s
-saving a json object or an array in DB anonymous?
+  - saving a json object or an array in DB

-for the client
+  - anonymous?

+more
-analytics - sonarcube
+  - analytics - sonarcube
-linter
+  - linter
-test
+  - test
-ssv
+  - ssv
-content update
+  - content update